 2. When it enters to Computer Management, select Disk Management in the left sidebar.

-3. Check if your external hard drive is detected in Disk Management with a healthy condition, if so, it should be no serirous hardware error.
+3. Check if your external hard drive is detected in Disk Management with a healthy condition, if so, it should be no serious hardware error.

-When the drive letter of an external hard drive is missing or collides with other drive letters, the external hard drive can't be shown normally on the computer.
+When the drive letter of an external hard drive is missing or collides with other drive letters, the external hard drive can't be shown normally on the computer as well.
 In this case, you need to assign or change the drive letter because it will reload the file system of your external hard drive as well as repair some minor disk errors.

-- Go to Disk Management as Step 2 above.
+- Go to Disk Management as Solution 2 above.

 - Find your external hard drive by the disk information and right-click on it.

-If fortunately, your external hard drive has no hardware problem and shows normally in Dsik Management.
-Then why you can't open this external hard drive on files explore?
+If fortunately, your external hard drive has no hardware problem and shows normally in Disk Management.
+Then why you can't open this external hard drive in Windows files explorer?
 Hold on!
-Are you sure your USB driver on this Windows computer is updated?
-If not, you need to reinstall or update the device driver for good.
+Are you sure your USB driver on this Windows computer is up to date?
+If not, you need to reinstall or update the device driver first.

 2. Type in "devmgmt.msc" and press Enter to go to Device Manager.

-4. If there is a yellow/red sign that indicates a problematic driver or if you find any "Unknown device", you need to right-click and select "Update Driver software…".
+4. If there is a sign that indicates a problematic driver, or if you find any "Unknown device", you need to right-click and select "Update Driver software…".
 If there is no abnormal sign, you can right-click your external hard drive and choose "Uninstall".

 5. Restart your PC and check if your external hard drive is unrecognizable still.

-However, if your external hard drive is inaccessible or you can't open this drive still after all these checks, it could be disk errors like file system corruption that linger on your external hard drive and stop it working normally.
-Then you need to fix the 'external hard drive not showing up' issue by CHKDSK command which is a natural tool to repair some common disk problems.
+However, if your computer won't read this disk and you can't open this drive still after all these checks, it could be disk errors like file system corruption that linger on your external hard drive and stop it working normally.
+You can fix this corrupted external hard drive with CHKDSK command which is a native tool to repair some common disk problems.